 Data Matching and Auditing

 We are required by law to protect the public funds we administer.
 We may use the information you provide to us for the prevention and detection of crime.
-We may also share this information with other bodies that are responsible for auditing or administering public funds including the Audit Commission, the Department for Work and Pensions, other local authorities, HM Revenue and Customers and the Police.
+We may also share this information with other bodies that are responsible for auditing or administering public funds including the Department for Work and Pensions, other local authorities, HM Revenue and Customers and the Police.

 The council uses data matching as a way of processing large volumes of information.
 While this can be a useful way of detecting fraud, it also enables us to identify information that is inaccurate or out of date, helping us comply with Data Protection law, while improving service provision.

 As part of the council’s fraud prevention and detection activities, the council participates in the National Fraud Initiative (NFI).
 The data matching exercise is run by the Cabinet Office.
 More information is available online.

 All the information you provide us is held within the UK and European Economic Area

 The rights available to you depend on our reason for processing your information.
 For further information about your data protection rights and how to make a request, please see ‘Your rights’